 Here are common tags used in DMARC TXT records:

 |rua||optional||Reporting email address of aggregate reports||rua=mailto:[email protected]_domain.com|

 |ruf||optional||Addresses to which message-specific forensic information is to be reported (comma-separated plain-text list).||ruf=mailto:[email protected]_domain.com|

 |rf||optional||This part tells the receiving server what kind of reporting the policyholder wants (comma-separated plain-text list of values).||rf=afrf|

 |adkim||optional||Alignment mode for DKIM||adkim=r|

-You can generate your DMARC record using our DMARC generator.
+You can generate your DMARC record using any of the tools available online.
 Once you have generated the record you would need a TXT record in your domain’s DNS.

 For most of the cases it looks like this DMARC record of postboxservices.com :